VKAR SCTX10 Remote Control Truck

 This is quite a solid little car.
 The body is thin and flexible, but I found that to be a good thing.
 I flip the car quite often. 🙂 The thin body accepts bending fairly well, and honestly, I don’t think I’ve even scratched it!

-This is built like a short track racing car, and has the decals to support that.
-Though in this case, they aren’t decals, but printed on to the body.
-With on exception: the racing number panels above the rear tires – those are held in place by a soft sticker.
+This is built like a short-track racing car and has the decals to support that.
+Though in this case, they aren’t decals but printed onto the body.
+With one exception: the racing number panels above the rear tires – those are held in place by a soft sticker.

 There are four cotter pins holding the body to the chassis.
-They front and back are not the same distance apart, so you won’t accidentally reverse the body.
+The front and back are not the same distance apart, so you won’t accidentally reverse the body.